hsghori/CS-Notes/high-performance-computer-architecture.md

 write (and invalidate the other cores' caches) unless there is a good chance that they will obtain the lock.

 Note that so far we've only been talking about different implementations for the `lock` function.
-The `unlock` function will still use a normal store to set the `lock_var` to `0` since we can garuntee there is no inferference when `unlock` is called.
+The `unlock` function will still use a normal store to set the `lock_var` to `0` since we can guarantee there is no interference when `unlock` is called.

-__Barrier synchrnoization__ is another type of synchronization where all of the threads need to reach a specific point or barrier before they can resume their work.
+__Barrier synchronization__ is another type of synchronization where all of the threads need to reach a specific point or barrier before they can resume their work.
 For example, consider a multithreaded program that is calculating the sum of the values in an array.
 If the program splits the array by threads each thread may run a script like: